 Create a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-Think about it for a minute: what does a car and your body have in common?
+What do cars and bodies have in common?
 Quite a lot, actually.
-One big similarity?
-Your car has a windshield; you have eyes.
-And, just as a car is equipped with wiper blades and fluid, so are your eyes.
+One big similarity: cars have windshields; bodies have eyes.
+And, just as car windshields are equipped with wiper blades and fluid, so are eyes.

 Maybe you know how annoying it is when your car’s wiper fluid reservoir goes dry – just when you need it most.
 Well, our eyes always need their version of wiper fluid – tears.
 Would you guess that over the course of a life, say, 80 years or so, our eyes produce about four to five gallons of tears?

 That might seem like a lot, but each and every drop is precious.
 “If you think about it, you soon realize that the natural process of cleaning and protecting our eyes with tears is actually a marvelous engineering system,” says VSP network doctor Jimmy Bartlett, OD.
 He’s an optometry professor at the University of Alabama.
 Alluding to the wiper fluid comparison, Dr. Bartlett says, “Both systems use a fluid to wash the surface clean, and both use a wiper — which happens to be the eyelid.

 “Each time we blink, we sweep a little bit of fluid across the eye, which acts to wash away debris such as dust and small particles.
 But the fluid also contains substances to neutralize microbes —bacteria and viruses — that can gather on the eye’s surface.”